-In randomized controlled trials conducted in patients with Dravet syndrome (DS) and Lennox-Gastaut syndrome (LGS), adverse events were more frequently reported in CBD-treated patients, with an absolute difference in incidence of more than 5% compared to placebo-treated patients.
-These adverse events included somnolence, decreased appetite, increased transaminases, infections, rash, diarrhea, fatigue, sleep disturbances, irritability/agitation, and lethargy (18).
-Notably, in these trials, 8.9% of patients receiving CBD discontinued treatment due to side effects, in contrast to 1.8% of those receiving placebo (23).
+In randomized controlled trials conducted in patients with DS and LGS, adverse events were more frequently reported in CBD-treated patients, with an absolute difference in incidence of more than 5% compared to placebo-treated patients.
+These adverse events included somnolence, decreased appetite, increased transaminases, fatigue, infections, rash, diarrhea, sleep disturbances, irritability/agitation, and lethargy (23).
+Notably, in these trials, 8.9% of patients receiving CBD discontinued treatment due to side effects, in contrast to 1.8% of those receiving placebo (28).